-Recently, IBM Trusteer researchers identified targeted cyber attacks on several Middle Eastern petrochemical companies.
-They have identified a campaign in which attackers are using a variant of the evasive Citadel malware.
-Citadel was originally created for the purpose of stealing money from banks and has been massively distributed on users’ PCs around the world.
+IBM Trusteer researchers recently identified targeted cyberattacks on several Middle Eastern petrochemical companies in which attackers use a variant of the evasive Citadel malware.
+Citadel was originally created for the purpose of stealing money from financial institutions and has been massively distributed on users’ PCs around the world.

-While the use of advanced malware that was originally built for financial theft as a generic advanced persistent threat (APT) tool is not new, this is the first time we’ve seen Citadel used to target nonfinancial organizations in a targeted/APT-style attack in order to potentially access corporate data, steal intellectual property or gain access to secured corporate resources, such as mail systems or remote access sites.
+While the use of advanced malware originally built for financial theft as a generic advanced persistent threat (APT) tool is not new, this is the first time we’ve seen Citadel used to target nonfinancial organizations in a targeted/APT-style attack, with the goal of potentially accessing corporate data, stealing intellectual property or gaining access to secured corporate resources such as mail systems or remote access sites.

-The targets of this attack include one of the largest sellers of petrochemical products in the Middle East and a regional supplier of raw petrochemical materials.
+The attack’s targets include one of the largest sellers of petrochemical products in the Middle East and a regional supplier of raw petrochemical materials.
 We have worked to responsibly disclose this information to appropriate parties.

 Citadel Malware Is Sophisticated, Evasive

 The Citadel malware was first discovered in 2012.
-Back then, it was a man-in-the-browser malware designed to steal banking credentials using webinjects.
-Since then, malware developers have significantly extended its functionality.
-Today, it offers a wide range of powerful functions to steal information and remotely manage infected computers.
+At the time, it was a man-in-the-browser malware designed to steal banking credentials using webinjects.
+Since then, malware developers have significantly extended its functionality, and today, it offers a wide range of powerful functions to steal information and remotely manage infected computers.
 The malware operates according to instructions provided in a configuration file.
 Once Citadel is installed on a machine, it fetches a configuration file from one of its command-and-control servers.
 The configuration file instructs Citadel on which websites and applications to target, which information to steal and how to steal it.

 Exclusive: Hackers have repurposed Citadel financial malware to hack Middle Eastern petrochemical plants. http://t.co/R4Wd6SoGCc